dachcom-digital/pimcore-dynamic-search/docs/0_ExampleSetup.md

 ## Indexing

-To index your data, execute folowing in the command line
+To index your data, execute following in the command line

 ``` bash
 bin/console dynamic-search:run -v
 ```

-The parameter `-v` will make thoe output more verbose and can help you to find anny problems in the config.
+The parameter `-v` will make thoe output more verbose and can help you to find any problems in the config.

 ## Test